REALWorld Law

 • Freedom of contract: Every party is entitled to enter into a contract of his/her free will and shall not be subject to unlawful interference by any other party.

-• Good faith: There shall be no element of deceit in entering into a contract.
-In exercising rights and performance obligations, each party shall act in good faith.
+• Good Faith: There shall be no element of deceit in entering into a contract.
+In exercising rights and performing obligations, each party shall act in good faith.

 • Public policy and public interest: In entering into and performing a contract, the parties shall respect public policy and shall not disrupt the socio-economic order or harm the public interest.